mollychen7561/p-shoppingSite-frontend/README.md

 ## Next.js Shopping Website Side Project

 ## Description

 <center><img src="https://github.com/user-attachments/assets/245ba455-630f-44a8-8f63-a2bb1cb2a2f1" width="60%"/></center>
+This frontend project provides users with e-commerce experience, including product browsing, shopping cart management,  and order placement.
+Built with Next.js and React, it ensures excellent performance and user experience.
+Additionally, by utilizing Tailwind CSS and Material-Tailwind, the project achieves an aesthetically pleasing and consistent user interface design.

 ## Features
 - The homepage displays product carousels and category links, and users can click on the products or categories they are interested in.